ACCESS SERVICES: Circulation, Reserve, and Current Periodicals, Media Center

 - If you have any questions or concerns regarding Circulation Policies and Services, please contact Steven C. Matthew, Head of Access Services, or Badara Taal, Assistant Department Head/Circulation Manager.

-- The staff at the Service Desk provide basic assistance with current periodicals and microforms.
+- The staff at the Service Desk provide basic assistance with current periodicals.
 For research assistance, please ask for help at the Service Desk.

 - If you have any questions or concerns regarding CPM Policies and Services, please contact Steven C. Matthew, Head of Access Services, or Badara Taal, Assistant Department Head/Circulation Manager.